Minnesota Court Records

 Online Databases:

 - Minnesota Department of Public Safety (DPS): The Minnesota DPS also offers an online search tool called the Bureau of Criminal Apprehension (BCA) Public Criminal History Search.
-This database can be utilized to check for warrants.
+This database may be utilized to check for warrants.

 In-Person Inquiry: